Discoglossus pictus

-The Mediterranean painted frog or simply painted frog (Discoglossus pictus) is a species of frog in the family Alytidae (formerly Discoglossidae).
+Discoglossus pictus, the Mediterranean painted frog or simply painted frog, is a species of frog in the family Alytidae (formerly Discoglossidae).

 Distribution

 Discoglossus pictus is found Mediterranean Africa in northeast Morocco, northern Algeria, and Tunisia, in the islands of Sicily (Italy) and Malta; introduced populations exist in northeastern Spain and southwestern France.
 Discoglossus scovazzi from Morocco was previously considered a subspecies of D. pictus.
 Initially, only the former was thought to occur in Morocco, but later research has shown that also D. pictus is present there.